-During 2023, 2022 and 2021, we completed several acquisitions that were accounted for as business combinations under the acquisition method of accounting.
+During 2024, 2023 and 2022, we completed several acquisitions that were accounted for as business combinations under the acquisition method of accounting.
 When we make these acquisitions, we often acquire a controlling interest without buying 100% of the business.
-These acquisitions and the related results of operations were not significant on either an individual basis or in the aggregate for the years ended December 31, 2023 and 2022.
-Further information regarding our acquisitions for the year ended December 31, 2021 can be found in Note 2 - Acquisitions.
+These acquisitions and the related results of operations were not significant on either an individual basis or in the aggregate for the years ended December 31, 2024, 2023 and 2022.

 We account for our business combinations under the acquisition method of accounting.
 Identifiable assets acquired, liabilities assumed and any noncontrolling interest in the acquiree are recognized and measured as of the acquisition date at fair value.
 Additionally, any contingent consideration is recorded at fair value on the acquisition date and classified as a liability.
 Goodwill is recognized to the extent by which the aggregate of the acquisition-date fair value of the consideration transferred and any noncontrolling interest in the acquiree exceeds the recognized basis of the identifiable assets acquired, net of assumed liabilities.
 Determining the fair value of assets acquired, liabilities assumed and noncontrolling interests requires management's judgment and often involves the use of significant estimates and assumptions, including assumptions with respect to future cash flows, discount rates and asset lives among other items.
-In addition, when we have acquisitions where substantially all of the fair value of assets acquired in a single asset or group of similar assets, we account for the acquisitions as asset acquisitions.
+In addition, when we have acquisitions where substantially all of the fair value of assets acquired is concentrated in a single asset or group of similar assets, we account for the acquisitions as asset acquisitions.